 A key ingredient of success is a strong pipeline of talent ready to work on government projects immediately as the projects become available.
 Talent pipelining helps companies to think beyond the present roles, putting them in a better position to plan talent acquisition for their company.
 It also makes it simple to fill hard-to-fill roles, increase your team’s productivity, and lower your cost and time to hire.

 Build a Strong Employer Brand

 Prior to building out your talent pipeline, it’s important to take a second look at your employer brand.
 This can serve to draw the right prospects into your pipeline.
-A trusted brand can be easily recognized by candidates both on social media and job boards.
+A trusted brand can be easily recognized by candidates both on social media and on job boards.
 Post hiring needs on social media accounts and includes elements like personnel photos and conversational posts to establish a connection with candidates.

 Availability of resources in accessible repositories is by far the most important prerequisite to filling open positions.
 Similarly, when looking for cleared candidates, job portals are what we can bet on.
 There are many different large and small job boards and sites out there where you can find cleared candidates.